metadatacenter/cedar-docker-deploy/README.md

 ## Prerequisites
 This guide was prepared and tested on macOS Sierra (v 10.12.5).
 To our best knowledge it will work without changes on Unix systems.

-It will not work on Windows systems (mainly because of the *.sh files)

-In order to proceed, you will need the following:
+It will not work on Windows systems (mainly because of the *.sh files) In order to proceed, you will need root access at least 8GB memory (CEDAR will require 6GB) and reasonable free space on your hard drive.
-* Root access - used only in one of the steps
-* At least 8GB memory (CEDAR will require 6GB)
-* Reasonable free space on your hard drive (in the user's home folder)

 ## IMPORTANT - Updating environment variables - PLEASE READ
 During this install process, you will need to set or update several environment variables, several times.